 In addition, Digital Sense also offers Virtual Machine Disaster Recovery.
 This service allows significantly improved Recovery Point Objectives (RPO) and Recovery Time Objectives (RTO) over traditional Disaster Recovery approaches and uses advanced journaling technologies to record all operations creating low RPOs and RTOs.
 This means that when a disaster like Ransomware strikes, you can be back up and running in a matter of minutes.

 Whatever your requirements, Digital Sense’s Data Protection and Disaster Recovery solutions ensure your data is completely protected and that you have the best defence possible against the next Ransomware attack.

 Digital Sense offers Veeam Cloud Connect which gives you the ability to rapidly and securely backup your data to the Digital Sense Data Centre, without the cost and complexity of developing and sustaining an off-site business continuity environment.

-By utilising this enterprise grade cloud-based service, you can grow and secure your business cost effectively with the support of business continuity professionals who can advise and guide you on the best way possible to achieve your objectives.
+By utilising this enterprise-grade cloud-based service, you can grow and secure your business cost-effectively with the support of business continuity professionals who can advise and guide you on the best way possible to achieve your objectives.

 Securing your organisational data in a hybrid cloud environment and ensuring that it is protected requires a technology which is multi-cloud aware.
 Find out more in our article: Protecting Your Hybrid Cloud – What You Need to Know

-At Digital Sense, we can help you discern the “where, when, and why” aspects of you digital and data challenges.
+At Digital Sense, we can help you discern the “where, when, and why” aspects of your digital and data challenges.
 To see how we can help your organisation stay secured online, sign up for a free Digital Sense workshop today.